victorbjorsvik/Flights/README.md

 ## Data Sources

 For this project, we will be using data from [International Air Transport Association](https://www.iata.org/).
 The datasets can be found [here](https://gitlab.com/adpro1/adpro2024/-/raw/main/Files/flight_data.zip?inline=false).
 These Datasets provide extensive insights about the aircraft industry and contains detailed information on routes, airplanes, airports, and airlines.

-Included Datasets:
-- routes.csv
-- airlines.csv
-- airplanes.csv
-- airports.csv
+**Included Datasets**: routes.csv / airlines.csv / airplanes.csv / airports.csv